planetfederal/workshops/tutorials/censusmap/src/index.rst

 The key to getting rid of the state entries is the **fips code**.
 A valid county **fips code** is made up of:

-* two digits of state code
+* two digits of state code; and,
-* three non-zero digits of county code
+* three non-zero digits of county code.

 So we can get rid of the non-county entries by **deleting all the rows that have zeroes in the last three digits**: